jaysoo/jaysoo.ca/_posts/2015-06-02-why-you-should-care-about-flux.markdown

 The implications are that if we have a rendering problem, then we only need to check two things:

 1. That our component's `render()` method is correct based on what it gets from the Store.
-2. That the Store is updating correctly based on Actions created. e.g Store projects Actions to the correct state.
+2. That the Store is updating correctly based on Actions dispatched. e.g Store projects Actions to the correct state.

 If we have a user interaction bug, then we only need to check.